WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Banks and the Poor**: 1 hour program, produced by the Educational Broadcasting Corporation and initially distributed by NET in 1970. *Aired as an episode of [Realities](/about-the-american-archive/projects/net-catalog/series/realities).*<br/>
 **The Banquet of Life**: 1 hour program, produced by the Canadian Broadcasting Corporation and initially distributed by NET in 1967.
 It was originally shot on film. *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>
 The Barbershoppers *see* **Music Men: A Look at Barber Shopping**<br/>
-**Bartok at Tanglewood**: 90 minute program, produced by WGBH and NET and initially distributed by NET in 1969.
+**Bartok at Tanglewood**: 90 minute program, produced by GBH and NET and initially distributed by NET in 1969.
 It was originally shot in color. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Bartok: A Portrait**: 1 hour program, produced by KQED and NET and initially distributed by NET in 1963.
 It was originally shot on videotape.<br />
 **Basic Russian Language: TV Schooltime**: 1 hour program, produced by META.<br />
 Basic Russisan Language: TV Schoolhouse *see* **Basic Russian Language: TV Schooltime**<br/>